benkeser/slapnap/README.md

 docker pull slapnap/slapnap
 ```

-SLAPNAP is executed using the docker run command.
+`slapnap` is executed using the docker run command.
 For example, the
-following code will instruct SLAPNAP to create and evaluate a
+following code will instruct `slapnap` to create and evaluate a
 neutralization predictor for the bnAb combination VRC07-523-LS and
 PGT121: